15 Easy Steps to Designing a Green Home

 He was bemused by the preoccupation with new throw-aways when finished furniture over quality.

-Several years ago I created a coffee table out of my mother-in-law's old traveling trunk.
+I created a coffee table from my mother-in-law's old traveling trunk several years ago.
 She had last used the trunk to travel to Australia in the late 1960s.

-It was unfortunate I had to cover the many travel stickers from India, Algeria, Pakistan, and other fascinating places, the surfaces were badly damaged and had to be well covered.
+It was unfortunate that I had to cover the many travel stickers from India, Algeria, Pakistan, and other fascinating places.
+The surfaces were badly damaged and had to be well covered.

 Of all the items in our home, this coffee table attracts the most comments.